Southern Deitziel

 Kingmaker's Keep

-The keep itself is a fortress of pragmatic design, built into the cliffs to withstand siege and time alike.
-Its sprawling halls are filled with trophies from completed contracts, from dragon heads to the gilded helms of defeated kings.
+Among the many Kingmaker keeps scattered across Crudilex, the Southern Dietziel keep is the most iconic and revered.
+It is the first and oldest, with a history that goes back centuries.
+Dietziel Keep handles the most high-profile clients and the most dangerous contracts, often serving as a meeting ground for Kingmakers of legendary renown.
+The keep itself is a fortress of pragmatic design, built into the cliffs to withstand siege.
+Its halls are filled with trophies from completed contracts, from dragon heads to the gilded helms of defeated kings.
 A bustling tavern dominates the lower levels, where mercenaries trade tales, forge alliances, and size up potential rivals.
-The upper chambers house the Bounty Tier Board, a massive wall of contracts where deals are brokered, reputations are made, and fortunes are claimed—or lost.
+Above their large feast hall hangs that infamous Bounty Tier Board, a massive wall of contracts 40 feet high scrawled and updated constantly as names rise and fall in value.

 Tho

-The ancient temple of Tho, devoted to the demi-goddess of energy and momentum.
+The temple of Tho is devoted to the demi-goddess of energy and momentum.
 Tho, once a leader of a thriving cult, promised her followers sustenance and prosperity in exchange for their labor to build her towering temple.
 For decades, her promises sustained them in the harsh eastern desert, but once the monumental structure was completed, her interest in mortal affairs waned.
 As her indifference grew, the cult dwindled, and bitterness took root among the remnants of her once-devout followers.

-In an act of vengeance, Tho was sealed within her temple by her betrayed flock.
+In an act of vengeance, Tho was sealed within her temple by her betrayed cult.
 Enraged, her latent divine energy seeped into the surrounding desert sands, transforming them forever.
-These sands, infused with a millennium of the demi-goddess's energy, acquired a unique property: when the grains contacted each other, they generated static electricity.
-This phenomenon gave rise to Tho Sand, a resource so valuable it became the foundation of an entire area of scientific study and industry.
-In the nearby city of Silkwind, the field of Gyronautics emerged—an advanced discipline of electrical study and innovation centered around the properties of Tho Sand.
-From powering devices to developing experimental weapons, the applications of this charged material became vital to the region’s progress.
+These sands, infused with a millennium of the demi-goddess's energy, acquired a unique property: when the grains contacted each

+In the nearby city of Silkwind, the field of Gyronautics emerged, an advanced discipline of electrical innovation centered around the properties of Tho Sand.
+Powering devices and developing experimental weapons, the applications of this charged material became vital to the region’s progress.
 Centuries later, during the War of Redsands in Dietziel, the temple once again became a focal point of turmoil.
-A heated battle spilled into its sacred grounds, unleashing Tho from her ancient prison.
-Her unbridled energy erupted with catastrophic force, destroying the temple and reducing it to ruins.
-Hundreds perished as the temple collapsed, and Tho herself vanished in the chaos, her fate unknown.
+A heated battle spilled into its sacred grounds, accidentally unleashing Tho from her ancient prison.
+Unbridled energy erupted with catastrophic force, destroying the temple and reducing it to ruins.
+Hundreds perished as the temple collapsed, and Tho herself vanished in the chaos, her fate still unknown.

 Fadma Valley